-The Grandchildren's Trust is a trust of which Harold C. Simmons and Annette C. Simmons are co-trustees and the beneficiaries of which are the grandchildren of Annette C. Simmons.
-Mr. Simmons, as co-trustee of this trust, has the power to vote and direct the disposition of the shares this trust directly holds.
-Mr. Simmons disclaims beneficial ownership of any shares that this trust holds.
+Ms. Annette Simmons is the sole trustee of a trust established for the benefit of her grandchildren.
+Ms. Annette Simmons, as trustee of the trust, has the power to vote and direct the disposition of the shares this trust directly holds.
+Ms. Annette Simmons disclaims beneficial ownership of any shares that this trust holds, except to the extent of her pecuniary interest in such shares, if any.
+The Grandchildren's Trust does not own shares of our class A or B common stock, but is a stockholder of Valhi.